 Join our new facebook groups, sharing lots of delicious vegan and gluten-free recipes, health tips etc., from our members.
 Please join us and invite your friends Gluten-Free and Vegan For Beginners and Vegan Recipes With Love.

 - 109 kcal / 456 kJ

 - 10 min

 - Ready in:

 - 53 min

 Preheat oven 350 degrees.
 Line cookie sheet with parchment paper and set aside.

-In a bowl add oat flour, ground almonds, tapioca flour, sea salt and mix well.
+In a bowl add oat flour, almond flour, tapioca flour, sea salt and mix well.